 What happens during seasonal turbidity changes?

 Most plants adjust PAM dosage seasonally: lower dose (0.3-0.5 ppm) during dry season when raw water is clear, higher dose (1.0-2.0 ppm) during monsoon/flood season when turbidity spikes.
 Automated dosing systems with turbidity feedback control handle this automatically.
 We recommend installing a streaming current detector for real-time coagulation optimization.
+For plants also handling sludge dewatering, see our municipal WWTP sludge dewatering guide.

 Get Municipal Water Treatment PAM Pricing